Lovekus969/5-River-Barber/readme.md

 5 Rivers Barbershop Website & Management System
-A modern website for a two-location barbershop with integrated tools to help manage appointments, display services, and provide owner-level control over operations.
+So far so good now its time to fix the section for the owner manual page A modern website for a two-location barbershop with integrated tools to help manage appointments, display services, and provide owner-level control over operations.
 Built with pure HTML, CSS, JS (frontend), and expanding into full-stack development.

  What’s Completed So Far Poliah the website and work on the resst pages and in the next two pages no need to do more just focus on the old css adn remove inline css and make it clear